kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 The Controller watches for all COSI resource CRD kinds.
 The Sidecar watches for the minimal set of CRD kinds in an effort to keep Sidecar implementation complexity low and to limit the effects of version skew between Controller and Sidecar.

+Minimal Sidecar permissions:
+- Read Bucket spec; read/write Bucket metadata, status, and finalizers
+- Read BucketAccess spec; read/write BucketAccess metadata, status, and finalizers
+- No permissions for BucketClaim, BucketClass, BucketAccessClass
+- Write/Delete Secrets in any namespace, for managing BucketAccess Secrets
+- No delete permissions for other resources (including Bucket/BucketAccess)

 For dynamic provisioning, a user creates a new BucketClaim object referencing a BucketClass object corresponding to a driver.
 This causes the COSI Controller to trigger creation of a Bucket object to represent the to-be-created OSP bucket.

 The creation of a new Bucket object causes the Sidecar to provision a new bucket in the OSP driver.
 When the OSP bucket is successfully provisioned, the Sidecar updates the Bucket status to represent the new OSP bucket.